Maxenceee/piscine-42/README.md

 C_00, C_02 has been corrected following the piscine.
 Some were automatically evaluated by MOULINETTE but the results were replaced by 0.

-`Enjoy coding and GOOD LUCK in your piscine.`
+`Enjoy coding and GOOD LUCK for your piscine.`